trolleway/google_streetview_uploader.sh/README.md

 pip install -r requirements.txt
 ```

 2. Create a project in the Google Developers Console and obtain authorization credentials so you can submit API requests.
-Download client secret JSON file, and save it to script folder.
+Download client secret JSON file, and copy it to script folder as **client_secret.json** .
 For details see https://developers.google.com/streetview/publish/first-app

 3. Double click at __main__.py